100% Australian Made Made from 100% Raw Milk 100% Fresh UHT Milk No Added Colours No Artificial Flavours No Preservatives No Added Sugar Family Pack

 To improve on farm productivity whilst minimising environmental impact, farmers must comply with the Environmental Protection Authority Victoria (EPA) for the management of waste.
 These requirements are in place to ensure that effluent is contained within farm boundaries and does not enter water supplies or contaminate land.

 The UHT milk is produced in compliance with the relevant provisions of the Food Act 1984 (Vic), the Dairy Act 2000 and the Australia New Zealand Food Standards Code (FSANZ) in the conduct of the dairy business and the processing, handling, storage or transportation of dairy food.

-The dairy company must comply with the requirements outlined in the Export Control (Milk and Milk Products) Orders 2005.
+The dairy company must comply with the requirements outlined in The Export Control (Milk and Milk Products) Rules 2021.

 The dairy factory is licensed with the Department of Agriculture and Water Services (DAWR) to ensure that water is used in a sustainable way.

 Audits are conducted by approved DFSV auditors at intervals of no more than seven months.